-The Lion and the Shamrock involves tours and talks relevant to the British military legacy, when available.
-Further details below.
-New prices to follow.
-Visits will also be arranged to private sites.
+The Lion and the Shamrock organises tours and talks relevant to the British military legacy, when available.
+Details below.
+Visits are also arranged to private sites.

 The houses on Quarry Road Cabra were built for Irish veterans of World War One and paid for the British Government, through the unique Sailors and Soldiers Trust.
 Their design later became the template for the Irish Government’s large scale expansion of Cabra.